Poincar\'e invariance and the Unruh effect: Forms of Dynamics

 There is no unique choice of time parameter in relativistic kinematics.
 Parametrizing the worldline amounts to a specific convention for foliating the four-dimensional (4D) spacetime into 3D space + 1D time.
 There are three pertinent conventions (forms) fulfilling relativistic invariance, basic causality, and fundamental spacetime symmetry requirements \cite{Dirac:1949cp}: IF, where time is the usual Galilean time (Fig.~\ref{fig:IF_and_FF}, left panel); FF, where time is aligned tangentially to the light-cone (Fig.~\ref{fig:IF_and_FF}, right panel); and Point-Form (PF), where the equal time hypersurfaces are hyperboloids.
 For future reference, the FF coordinates are

-The labels here highlight the FF associations.
+The labels here highlight the FF associations, and ($\omega ,p$) is the IF energy-momentum.
 Importantly, distinct forms of dynamics are not related by Poincar\'e transformations.
 Furthermore, they are not equivalent: each form of dynamics possesses a different stability group, \textit{viz}.\ a distinct set of Poincar\'e generators that are purely kinematical.
 Such generators operate in constant form-time hypersurfaces, whereas dynamical operators evolve the system from one hypersurface to the next.

 The Poincar\'e group has 10 generators: 4 linear momenta for spacetime translations; 3 angular momenta for space rotations; and 3 Lorentz boosts.
-The FF stability group is the largest, with 7 generators: the linear momenta; boosts; and one angular momentum.
-The IF and PF stability groups have only 6 generators: IF -- linear and angular momenta; and PF -- the boosts and angular momenta.
+The FF stability group is the largest, with 7 generators: the linear momenta, the boosts and one angular momentum.
+The IF and PF stability groups have only 6 generators: IF -- linear and angular momenta; and PF -- boosts and angular momenta.

 Besides FF's larger stability group, crucial advantages are offered by the kinematical character of its boosts \cite{Brodsky:2022fqy}.
 For instance, contrary to IF dynamics, popular in textbooks, and to other forms of dynamics, such as PF and oblique FF \cite{Das:2005gm}, FF dynamics manifestly preserves causality and the number of particles in systems related by boosts.
 These things are key to its success in proving exact results in high-energy physics -- see, \textit{e.g}., Ref.\,\cite{Lepage:1980fj}.